Wondering how to SEO blog posts using Yoast SEO?

 I wrote a little cheat sheet for one of our website support customers this week called “How to SEO blog posts”.
-They have the Yoast SEO plugin installed on their website, but they weren’t sure how to use it.
+They have the Yoast SEO plugin installed on their website, but they weren’t really sure how to use it.
 Yoast SEO is the most popular SEO plugin for WordPress.
-It works really well, so it’s worth taking the time to get to grips with it.
-So I thought I would share some of my tips with you on the blog.
+It works really well, so it’s worth taking a bit of time to get to grips with it.

 If you have Yoast SEO installed on your website, when you start writing a blog post, you will find their SEO box which helps you to make sure the post will do well in Google search results.